-- Use issue campaigns throughout the year (such as #BlackFridayParking and #NoNewRoads) to reach a broader audience and give our content a longer shelf life.
+- Continue to publish regular content -- written, podcast and video -- with an expanding pool of contributors.
+Continue to use issue campaigns throughout the year to reach a broader audience and give our content a longer shelf life.

 2. Curbside Chat Program: Share our message in person with people around the country.

-- Target non-traditional audiences (those lacking the resources to pay for an event) for Curbside Chats.
-Seek donor support to engage with these communities.
+- Continue to target non-traditional audiences (those lacking the resources to pay for an event) for Curbside Chats.

 3. Issue Campaigns: Operate targeted messaging campaigns around high velocity issues.